byuflowlab/FLOWVPM.jl/README.md

 FLOWVPM implements the reformulated vortex particle method (rVPM) developed in E. J. Alvarez' doctoral dissertation *Reformulated Vortex Particle Method and Meshless Large Eddy Simulation of Multirotor Aircraft*, 2022 [[PDF]](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=10598&context=etd).
 The rVPM is a CFD method solving the LES-filtered incompressible Navier-Stokes equations in their vorticity form.
-It uses a Lagrangian (meshless) scheme, which not only avoid the hurdles of mesh generation, but it also conserves vortical structures over long distances with minimal numerical dissipation while being orders of magnitude faster than conventional mesh-based CFD.
+It uses a Lagrangian (meshless) scheme, which not only avoids the hurdles of mesh generation, but it also conserves vortical structures over long distances with minimal numerical dissipation while being orders of magnitude faster than conventional mesh-based CFD.

 The rVPM uses particles to discretize the Navier-Stokes equations, with the particles representing radial basis functions that construct a continuous vorticity/velocity field.
 The basis functions become the LES filter, providing a variable filter width and spatial adaption as the particles are convected and stretched by the velocity field.